Maurmoo/-VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>
 <p>

-- After connecting to a VPN server located in a different country (e.g., Japan), visited [What is My IP Address](https://whatismyipaddress.com/) again.
+- Connect to a VPN server located in a different country (e.g., Japan).
+- Once connected, [What is My IP Address](https://whatismyipaddress.com/) again to observe the new IP address.
-- Recorded the new IP address associated with the VPN server.
+- Record the new IP address assigned by ProtonVPN.

 </p>
 <br />